Bobocato/Userscripts/Animeheaven/README.md

 ## Fullscreen
 Once you press "v", the video will always be displayed on fullscreen. <br>
-To end this you have to press "v" again.
+To end this you have to press "v" again.<br>
+When the next episode will load in fullscreen there will be a popup showing the current episode.

 ## Playbackrate
 If you have an option to change the playbackrate with an extension like <a href="https://github.com/igrigorik/videospeed">this</a> the speed you set will be stored an reapplied for the next video.